paganotoni/todox/Readme.md

 ## Stack

-The stack is simple:
+The stack aims to be as simple as possible.
+It consists of:

 - Go for the backend
 - HTMX for the frontend
 - Tailwind CSS for styling
-- SQLite for the persistence of the data.
+- SQLite as the database.

 I have set a Makefile to setup and run the app.